 The Stewardship standard is this: give in ways that meet real need, honor dignity, preserve proper duties, and strengthen shared responsibility.

-Objective reality requires that generosity actually help.
+Objective reality requires generosity to help in fact.
 A gift that creates dependence, funds destruction, humiliates the recipient, or abandons the giver's dependents may be generous in feeling but not in effect.
 Good giving asks what is needed, what is useful, what is sustainable, and what respects the agency of the person receiving help.

 Reciprocity disciplines giving.
 If you were in need, would you want help that treated you as a person or a project?
 If you were dependent on the giver, would you want generosity to strangers to come before household obligations?
 If you were the giver, would you want gratitude without being worshiped?
 Role reversal keeps generosity from becoming self-display.